5/23/2019Seven Years In Prison For School Bus Camera CEO

 Former Dallas County Schools board president Larry Duncan was sentenced to house arrest and community service for his role in the plot.
 Caraway was sentenced to four years and eight months behind bars.
 Sorrells awaits an August sentencing hearing.

-Despite the scandal, Force Multiplier Solutions survives under the name BusPatrol, with several cities continuing to do business with the firm as if nothing had happened.
+Despite the scandal, Force Multiplier Solutions' IP assets have been acquired by BusPatrol, with several cities continuing to do business as if nothing had happened.
 Montgomery County, Maryland, officials traveled to Dallas to strike a bus ticketing deal with Sorrells and Leonard in 2015.